For over forty years, the peer-reviewed Glossary of Meteorology has been the authoritative source for definitions of

 The second edition of the Glossary was published in 2000 with more than 12,000 terms.
 In 2013, the Glossary of Meteorology was converted to an electronic version based on the second edition.
 This is now a living document and meant to be periodically updated as terms in our field evolve.
 To that end, AMS has established a Chief Editor for the Glossary who is responsible for updating and revising existing terms and adding new terms.

 Readers who would like to suggest changes to existing terms or propose definitions for new terms to be added are encouraged to submit a request form.

 For full details of Glossary procedures, please visit Glossary Procedures.

 The Preface to the Second Edition of the Glossary (2000) is available on the History page.

 Recommendations for correctly citing and referencing the Glossary of Meteorology are given on the Citation page.

 The Publications Commission and the Scientific and Technological Activities Commission (STAC) jointly developed a mechanism for updating the Glossary of Meteorology through the 36 STAC Boards/Committees (and/or other experts), which represent the expertise necessary to vet proposed changes and create new terms.
-The three key individuals in the editorial office of the Glossary are the Chief Editor (appointed by the Publications Commission and approved by AMS Council for a 3-year term); the Assistant Chief Editor (the STAC Commissioner); and a Peer Review Support Associate (a member of the AMS staff).
+This process is managed by the Glossary Chief Editor (appointed by the Publications Commission and approved by AMS Council for a 3-year term) and the Assistant Chief Editor (the STAC Commissioner).
+AMS Publications staff provide administrative, editing, and technical support.